 Astor’s charter to operate the post expired in 1833, leaving trader Ramsay Crooks in charge of the operation.
 A year later a Methodist mission was established just north and east of the fur post.
 Unfortunately for Crooks, the 1830s saw a decline in the popularity of fur in Europe, and the post turned to commercial fishing on Lake Superior to bolster its profits.
 The fisheries saw bountiful harvests but had few customers, and there was no rail line—let alone refrigeration—that would allow Crooks to bring the catch to a larger market.
 A financial panic in 1837 essentially put an end to the fur trade by the early 1840s.
 The American Fur Company failed in 1842.
 The Missouri Fur Company then operated the post until 1847, the same year the Second Treaty of Fond du Lac was signed, ceding Ojibwe land west of the Mississippi to the U.S. Two years after that the mission closed as well.
 (See Fond du Lac Park for more about the cemetery and mission.)

 In 1854, representatives of the United States government and the Lake Superior Ojibwe signed the Treaty of La Pointe, which ceded Ojibwe lands in northeastern Minnesota to the U.S., opening the area for settlement.
 It also created the Fond du Lac Reservation, 100,000 acres of land twenty miles west of Fond du Lac, and the Ojibwe population declined.
-In 1856 settlers of European descent, including Francis Roussain, established Fond du Lac Township and platted streets and building lots on the fur post site.
+In 1856 settlers of European descent, including Francis Roussain, established the town of Fond du Lac and platted streets and building lots on the fur post site.
 Roussain had worked at the post and had built a home along the river adjacent to the stockade along today’s 133rd Avenue West.
 He and his fellow incorporators platted streets over the stockade’s footprint and homes were built on portions of the fur post site.
 The last of the fur post buildings fell into ruin and were reportedly destroyed around 1900, although there is evidence that some buildings may have stood until 1917.